Convex-Dev/design/cad/008_compiler/README.md

 ## Compiler Costs

 The Expansion Phase incurs a Juice Cost according to the cost of any expanders used (which may be user defined in regular CVM code).
 The `*initial-expander*` incurs small constant costs for each element expanded.
-In normal usage, expansion costs are therefore usually `O(n)` in the size of the Form being expanded, but can be arbitrarily large if custom macros or expanders are used.
+In normal usage, expansion costs are therefore usually `O(n)` relative to the size of the Form being expanded, but can be arbitrarily large if custom macros or expanders are used.

 The Compilation Phase incurs a constant Juice Cost for each node of the Expanded Form processed.
-Compilation costs are therefore never more than `O(n)` in the size of the Expanded Form.
+The complexity of Compilation costs therefore never exceed `O(n)` relative to the size of the Expanded Form.

 Juice Consumed is accounted for in the normal way (i.e. it will be charged for as part of the transaction executing the compiler, and the transaction will fail if any limits are exceeded).